hamlet-io/docs/docs/getting-started/install.md

 - if not, install it and configure the engine for the CLI
 - query the engine for entrances that the engine knows about.

-We will get into entrances later on, this is just to make sure all the parts are set up.
+We will get into some of these concepts later on, for now just ensures all the parts are set up correctly.

 Now that we have hamlet installed and ready to go we can create our first CMDB.